Generally speaking, ginseng is one of the most potent ‘Cure-Alls’ we know of today, with an amazing capacity to improve our health.

 Studies have shown that ginsenosides enhance the efficiency of GABA.
 They accomplish this by increasing the sensitivity of GABA receptors in the brain.

-At the same time, ginsenosides also put an upper limit on how much Cortisol is released into the bloodstream.
+At the same time, ginsenosides also put an upper limit on how much stress hormone is released into the bloodstream.

 Ginsan – a polysaccharide that normalizes immune responses.

 Ginseng supplementation increases levels of Ginsan, which then encourages the growth of dendrite cells.

 The dendrite cells in turn produce cytokines.
 Cytokines are proteins that signal an immune response.

 At first glance, you might think that the presence of extra Ginseng would simply give the immune system a boost.